Caleb-Mantey/joy_ussd_engine/README.md

                 {title: "Design Patterns In C#", item: {id: 8}}
             ]

-            # The paginate methods returns a list of paginated list for the current page when it is called
+            # The `paginate` method returns a list of paginated items for the current page when it is called
             paginated_list = paginate

-            # In a PaginateMenu the show_menu take a list a two optional named parameter values (title,key).
+            # In a PaginateMenu the `show_menu` method takes a list and two optional named parameter values (title,key).

             # The title shows the page title for the menu.

-            # The key stores the key of the hash which contains the text to be rendered on each list item.
+            # The key stores the key of the hash which contains the text to be rendered for each list item.

             # If the key is not set the paginating_items is treated as a string and rendered to the user.

             # eg: @paginating_items = ["Data Structures","Excel Programming","Economics","Big Bang","Democracy Building","Python for Data Scientist","Money Mind","Design Patterns In C#"]

             @menu_text = show_menu(paginated_list, title: 'My Books', key: 'title')

             # In other to select a paginating item we have to wrap the selection logic in an if has_selected? block to prevent some weird errors.
             if has_selected?
-                # the get_selected_item is used to get the selected item from the paginating menu
+                # the get_selected_item is used to get the selected item from the paginating list
                 selected_book = get_selected_item

                 # We save the selected book so we can access later